 But if you STILL have your heart set on using encaustic or cement tile, read on!

-HOW TO USE ENCAUSTIC & CEMENT TILES
+WHERE TO USE ENCAUSTIC & CEMENT TILES

 WHEN YOU DON’T HAVE A BIG BUDGET